Zafire Hatun: Illness and death

 A few months after her arrival in Malta, Zafire's health began to deteriorate and she was sent to Verdala Palace, the Grand Master's residence in the Boschetto woodland, for a change of air.
 She was accompanied by Lascaris' pages, and the Grand Master and other knights visited her on a regular basis.
 Most sources state that she died on 6 January 1645, but at least one source gives the date as being a year later, 6 January 1646.
 (Note: Her death in January 1645 would contradict sources stating that she and the other captives arrived in Malta in February 1645.
 However, this would not contradict other sources which give an earlier arrival date in November 1644.)
 The cause of her death and her burial place are unknown.

-The ladies in Zafire's retinue were later ransomed, but attempts to ransom Osman were refused and the boy was raised on Malta.
-He was educated by the Dominican Order, and he later converted to Christianity and became a Dominican friar, changing his name to Domenico di San Tommaso.
+The ladies in Zafire's retinue were later ransomed, but attempts to ransom Osman were refused and the boy was raised in Malta.
+He was educated by the Dominican Order, and later converted to Christianity and became a Dominican friar, changing his name to Domenico di San Tommaso.
 After traveling throughout Catholic Europe and participating in the Cretan War, he died in Malta in 1676.